ARTICLES

 Should I Use Verbal Cues for Dog Agility?

-How important are verbal cues in dog agility?
+How important are verbal cues for dog agility?
 Find out in this article that explains how your dog perceives verbal cues on the agility field.

-Dog Training Safety: Why You Need an Experienced Instructor
+Why You Need an Experienced Instructor for Safe Dog Training

-An experienced instructor for agility, tricks, conditioning, and other dog sports can save you headaches and heartaches in the future.
+An experienced instructor for agility, tricks, conditioning, and other dog sports is required for safe training and can save you headaches and heartaches in the future.

 5 Reasons to Teach Your Dog Tricks

-Teaching your dog “tricks” – including basic obedience behaviors – is critical to having a dog you can live with.
+Teach your dog tricks – including basic obedience behaviors.
+It’s critical to having a dog you can live with.
 However, training your dog brings a wealth of other benefits as well.

 As dog trainers, we sometimes forget that not everyone is familiar with the terms we use.
-To the average pet owner, “trick” means jump through a hoop or fetch the newspaper.
+To the average pet owner, “dog tricks” means they jump through a hoop or fetch the newspaper.
 In truth, every behavior we teach, from sit, to walking on a leash, to fetching a drink from the fridge, is just a trick.

-When you are training a behavior, don’t make yourself part of the environmental cues for performance.
+When you are teaching a behavior, don’t make yourself part of the environmental cues in dog training for performance.
 If you always ask for a down with the dog directly in front of you, or always stop next to the contact zone on the dog walk, your dog will rely on your position as part of the environmental cues for the behavior.

-Training a Place, Side, or Middle Cue Makes Agility Easier
+Training a Place, Side, or Middle Cue Makes Agility Start Lines Easier

 When setting up for an exercise or at the start line for an agility run, the first thing we need is for the dog to be facing the same direction we are.
 Simplify your life by training a completely solid heel, side, or “between” (between your legs) cue.
 This ends the struggle to position and reposition your dog and lets you spend more time on the exercise and less getting set up.